metroidret/m1disasm/readme.md

 Subject to change.

- * build.bat - Under Windows, click this to build.
-Requires asm6f to be in your path.
+ * build.py - Run this to build.
+Requires WLA-DX binaries to be in your path.
- * prg*.asm - Main assembly files for each bank
+ * SRC/prg*.asm - Main assembly files for each bank
- * .\brinstar, .\norfair, etc. - Data pertaining to each bank
+ * SRC/brinstar, SRC/norfair, etc. - Data pertaining to each bank
- * .\common_chr, .\misc_chr - Common and miscellaneous CHR data
+ * SRC/common_chr - Common CHR data
- * .\enemies - Assembly files for enemies shared between areas
+ * SRC/enemies - Assembly files for enemy AI routines shared between areas
+ * SRC/songs - Song data for all songs in the game